Heat Pump Basics

 Air Source Heat Pumps

 ASHPs work similarly to air conditioners but can heat when flowing in reverse: heat is removed from the outdoor air and transferred to the refrigerant flowing through the condenser before being released into the home through the unit’s indoor air handler and ductwork.
-A drawback with ASHPs is that many residential units become inefficient when trying to remove heat from outdoor air when it’s less than 40 degrees F. (They rely on electric resistance coils or gas furnaces to provide backup heat.)
-Since even daytime winter temperatures of less than 40 degrees F are common throughout Colorado, ASHPs may not be a cost-effective choice.
-If considering an ASHP, you’ll want to look at the unit’s heating season performance factor (HSPF) and seasonal energy efficiency ratio (SEER) to determine its efficiency.
+A drawback with ASHPs is that some residential units become inefficient when trying to remove heat from outdoor air when it’s less than 40 degrees F. (They rely on electric resistance coils or gas furnaces to provide backup heat.)
+Since even daytime winter temperatures of less than 40 degrees F are common throughout Colorado, it’s important to consider a cold climate ASHP when shopping.
+Cold climate heat pumps have been shown to extract heat from air as low as -13 degrees F. If considering an ASHP, you’ll want to look at the unit’s heating season performance factor (HSPF) and seasonal energy efficiency ratio (SEER) to determine its efficiency.
 The most efficient units have HSPFs between 8-10 and SEER ratings between 15-18, and can deliver 1.5 to 3 times more heat energy than the electrical energy they consume when installed properly with the correct amount of refrigerant charge.

 Like conventional ASHPs, ductless mini-splits have both an outdoor condenser and indoor air handler for both heating and cooling.
 The difference is that the air handler is not connected to a network of ducts but instead distributes conditioned air directly into a space.
 Air handlers can be mounted to a ceiling, inside a dropped ceiling, or to a wall.
 Multiple air handlers can distribute conditioned air from one outdoor condensing unit into multiple spaces or zones, and the air handlers are connected to the outdoor condenser via conduits.
 An advantage of these systems is that energy will not be lost in transport from the outdoors to the indoors as is often the case when heating or cooling through ductwork.
 Drawbacks of these systems include their high upfront cost and a limited pool of qualified installers/servicers in some parts of the state.